Practicing self-care and collective wellbeing in activism

 How can busy and dedicated campaigners take good care of themselves and others so that we have enough energy and resilience to be effective in our missions?

-Join MobLab Live on 31 May to talk about centering self-care and collective care in our work for social change and how to sustain ourselves, colleagues and our work.
+On 31 May we talked about centering self-care and collective care in our work for social change and how to sustain ourselves, colleagues and our work.

-We’ll be joined by our guest speakers: Ledys Sanjuan (Advocacy Officer, FRIDA Fund), Hava Gordon (Associate Professor, University of Denver) and Susan Comfort (Comfort Consulting)
+Our guest speakers included Ledys Sanjuan (Advocacy Officer, FRIDA Fund), Hava Gordon (Associate Professor, University of Denver) and Susan Comfort (Comfort Consulting)

 Advocacy Officer, FRIDA Fund